chazzconi25/IC322-Portfolio/week09/learning_goals09.md

 ### I can describe how Link State algorithms work, their advantages, their common problems and how the problems are addressed.
 I can also give an example of a protocol based on the Link State algorithm

 Link state algorithms are centralized routing algorithms, meaning that they require complete, global knowledge of the entire network before they can be run.
-The calculation is then run from on machine and distributed to all routers or run in each router individually.
+The calculation is then run from one machine and distributed to all routers or run in each router individually.
 Typically, all routers receive the global knowledge via link-state broadcasts containing identities and costs of links to all other routers.

 #### Link State Function